Student Code of Conduct and Ethics

 A. JURISDICTION OF THE STUDENT CODE OF CONDUCT AND ETHICS

 The university aspires to treat inquiries and complaints about student misconduct with discretion.
 Although the university gives no assurance of confidentiality to any party or witness who participates in any proceeding under this policy, it is committed to informing only those who need to be involved with a complaint.
-If a person wishes to ensure that a discussion about student violations of university policies remains confidential and, in the case of sexual harassment that no action is taken, it is essential that the person making the inquiry not disclose information sufficient to identify the accused.
-This is necessary because, in the case of sexual harassment, the university may be legally obligated to investigate, even without the inquirer’s consent, once it is informed that harassment may be occurring.
+If a person wishes to ensure that a discussion about student violations of university policies remains confidential and, in the case of sexual harassment and misconduct that no action is taken, it is essential that the person making the inquiry not disclose information sufficient to identify the accused.
+This is necessary because, in the case of sexual harassment and misconduct, the university may be legally obligated to investigate, even without the inquirer’s consent, once it is informed that harassment may be occurring.
 The university counselor or campus pastors are able to maintain the client privilege of confidentiality to the extent that the law permits.

 Question of Legal Counsel